 - Fat = 9 Calories Per Gram

 According to IIFYM, no source of calories is off limits.
 You can have your cake (or pizza or ice cream) and eat it, too, as long as you have the carbohydrate and fat calories to spare in your daily plan.
-Done correctly, this provides a consistent calorie intake, but one that can be personalized in endless different ways.
+Done correctly, this provides a consistent calorie intake and can be personalized in endless different ways.
+Use an IIFYM calculator to get started.

 Pros: Since no food is truly off limits with IIFYM, you can follow this plan and still enjoy the foods you love.
 This can significantly increase your chances of successfully losing weight—as long as you carefully watch your macros!
 The diet is flexible, too.
 If you know you have a special event coming up that will involve food, you can move some morning macros to your evening meal so you can enjoy the event and still hit your target numbers for the day.

-Read more about how you can optimize IIFMY to meet your muscle growth and health goals in my article, "Ask The Nutrition Tactician: How Can I Make IIFYM As Healthy As Possible?"
+Read more about how you can optimize IIFYM to meet your muscle growth and health goals in my article, "Ask The Nutrition Tactician: How Can I Make IIFYM As Healthy As Possible?"

 Dr. Peter D'Adamo published his book, "Eat Right for Your Type" to introduce the Blood-Type Diet in 1996.
 This diet contends that blood type has a strong influence on health, weight, and well-being based on the belief that blood type affects each person's nutritional needs, and that different types of foods are more compatible with certain blood types.